Consensys/doc.teku/docs/reference/cli/index.md

 <!--/tabs-->

-Specify whether to store non-canonical blocks.
+Specify whether to store non-canonical blocks and blob sidecars.
 The default is `false`.

 ### data-validator-path